 - Its supervision activities are carried out at six offices around the country.
 The permit division and the Analysis division are located in Stockholm, as are the three agency-wide divisions the Director-General’s Office, the Support Division and the Planning and Communications Division.

 The Health and Social Care Inspectorate (IVO) is a director-general-led agency and Sofia Wallström is its Director-General.
 Operations are carried out at three agency-wide divisions in Stockholm and six supervision divisions around the country: Umeå (North), Örebro (Mid), Stockholm (East), Jönköping (Southeast), Gothenburg (Southwest) and Malmö (South).

 - Supervision of services in health care and in social services

 - Supervision of licensed professionals, including reports to the Medical Responsibility Board (HSAN) regarding the withdrawal of licenses and other authorisations

-- Complaints by individuals about health care and social services.
+- Complaints by individuals about health care.

 The Permit division

 The Permit division is located in Stockholm.
 The Permit division examines applications for permits for private services under the Social Services Act, the Act concerning Support and Service for Persons with Certain Functional Impairments and the Health and Medical Services Act.
 Permits are required for, for example, certain privately provided services such as companies whose operations include personal assistance, residential care homes (HVB) for children and young people and some health care.